Żelechów

-Żelechów has a recorded history that goes back over 700 years.
-In 1447 Żelechów gained city rights.
-Until World War II, it was inhabited mostly by Jews.
-Traces of their presence are still visible in the architecture of the town.
-There are a few historic buildings in the town.

 Geography

 Location

 Żelechów is located near border of Masovian and Lublin Voivodeships.
 During the period between 1975 and 1998 Żelechów was in Siedlce Voivodship.
 Before 1795, Żelechów had strong connections with Lesser Poland.
 So it is located between three geographical regions: Podlaskie, Lubelszczyzna and Masovia.

 The surrounding landscape was formed during the ice age when the whole area was covered with ice.
 The landscape now is gently waved, and the town itself is located on a hill, making its altitude vary from 160 m up to 195 m.
 The area around Żelechów is surrounded by fields and few forests.

 Area

 The area of the town is 1214 ha.
 This is much more than the actual built-up area: 77.8% (945 ha) of the whole area is agriculture usage, 3.6% (43 ha) of the area are forests, and 18.6% (226 ha) is unused or built up.

 Demography

 Żelechów is 65th town in Masovian Voivodship in respect of number of inhabitants (with total number of towns in Masovian Voivodship of 85).
 It is the smallest town in Garwolin County.
 In 2006 number of inhabitants of the town of Żelechów made 47,7% of the total population of Gmina Żelechów.
-Detailed demography information from December 31, 2006:
+Detailed demography information from 31 December 2006:

-Poles are dominant nation in the town, there is also a group of the Romani people.
+Poles are dominant nationality in the town, there is also a group of the Romani people.